AdrKacz/scaling-broccoli/README.md

+TODO:
+- Fix shader to have 1. correct ration and 2. display good shape/size
+- Add lock card
+- Only display the card unlocked
 # 🌈 Rainbow Rush
 # Develop
 Open `project.godot` with [**Godot**](https://godotengine.org/download/).

 To see your changes, just click play in the top left corner.